avaxto/libavax/README.md

 sudo cmake --install
 ```

-Binaries will be found under `./build` dir
+Binaries will be found under `./build`

-To clean up and start a new build, just remove `./build` dir.
+To clean up and start a new build, just remove the `./build` directory.
 Everything in it is recreated by the build system and can be discarded.

-Never save any valuable data in `./build`
+NOTE: Never save any valuable data in `./build`

 # Getting Started